Lotame/LotameDMP-IOS/README.md

 The previous version of Lotame `3.0.1` had a dependency on Alamofire `2.0`.
 This dependency has been updated to Alamofire `4.4`.
 If your project leveraged Alamofire, please see their migration guide for updating your network calls.

-Note to code maintainers: when changing the version, make sure to update these 3 locations:

-1. `LotameDMP.podspec`
-1. Git tag
-1. `sdkVersion` in `DMP.swift`

 ## Note to maintainers

 When a new version of Swift is released, run the `./build_framework.sh` script.
 This will generate a new zip file in the `dist` folder, labeled with the current git tag and Swift version of your local Mac.
 Push the generated zip file to the repo.

+When changing the version, make sure to update these 3 locations:

+1. `LotameDMP.podspec`
+1. Git tag
+1. `sdkVersion` in `DMP.swift`

 ## License